CommunityHiQ/Frends.Community.Azure.QueueStorage/README.md

 Restore dependencies

-`nuget restore Frends.Community.Azure.QueueStorage`
+`dotnet restore Frends.Community.Azure.QueueStorage`

 Rebuild the project

-Run Tests with nunit3.
+Run Tests with dotnet test.
 Tests can be found under

-`Frends.Community.Azure.QueueStorage.Tests\bin\Release\Frends.Community.Azure.QueueStorage.Tests.dll`
+`dotnet test`

 Create a nuget package

-`nuget pack nuspec/Frends.Community.Azure.QueueStorage.nuspec`
+`dotnet pack -c Release`

 # Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 1. Fork the repo on GitHub